gcc-mirror/gcc/gcc/jit/docs/topics/compilation.rst

    This calls into GCC and builds the code, returning a `gcc_jit_result *`.

-   If this is non-NULL, the caller becomes responsible for calling :func:`gcc_jit_result_release` on it once they're done with it.
+   If the result is non-NULL, the caller becomes responsible for calling :func:`gcc_jit_result_release` on it once they're done with it.